HEnquist/camilladsp/README.md

 - Fweighted441, for 44.1 kHz
 - Shibata441, for 44.1 kHz
 - Shibata48, for 48 kHz
+- ShibataLow441, for 44.1 kHz
+- ShibataLow48, for 48 kHz
 - None, just quantize without dither.
 Only useful with small target bit depth for demonstration.

 Lipshitz, Fweighted and Shibata give the least amount of audible noise.
 [See the SOX documentation for more details.](http://sox.sourceforge.net/SoX/NoiseShaping)
 To test the different types, set the target bit depth to something very small like 5 bits and try them all.

+For sample rates above 48 kHz there is no need for anything more advanced than the "Simple" type.
+For the low sample rates there is no spare bandwidth and the dither noise must use the audible range, with shaping to makes it less audible.
+But at 96 or 192 kHz there is all the bandwidth from 20kHz up to 48 or 96kHz where the noise can be placed without issues.
+The Simple type will place almost all of it there.

 ### Difference equation